 The seven main types of nutrients are carbohydrates, fats, roughage, fibre, minerals, protein, vitamins, and water.

-Carbohydrates: Why Carbs Are Great Benefits Of Nutrition
+Carbohydrates: Why Carbs Are Significant Benefits Of Nutrition

 Many people are worried about carbohydrates.
-But please bear in mind that it’s more important to eat carbohydrates from healthy foods than having strict diets.
+But please remember, it’s more important to eat carbohydrates from healthy foods than having strict diets.
 Some people are wrongly counting the number of grams of carbohydrates in the meals they are consuming.

 Fats: Why Fats Are Necessary Source Of Food Energy

-Fats are a source of food energy and necessary in a healthy balanced diet.
-You get fats from the type of meals you consume.
-It is essential to have some fats but not too much.
+Fats are a source of food energy and necessary in a healthy, balanced diet.
+You get fat from the type of meals you consume.
+It is essential to have some fats, but not too much.
 The fats you feed on give your body the energy it needs to function well.

-Dietary fats are required to give the body energy.
+It requires dietary fats to give the body energy.
 Fats support cell increase, and they also help to preserve the organs and help keep the body warm.
-Fats help the body to digest nutrients and produce vital hormones, also.
+Fats help the body digest nutrients and produce vital hormones, as well.

 Roughage: Know Why Roughage Is Essential Food Source For The Useful Bacteria